yesenin-flower/yesenin-flower.github.io/Research/NLP/RE_Survey.md

 [^7]: Aron Culotta and Je↵rey Sorensen.
 Dependency tree kernels for relation extraction.
 In Proceedings of the 42nd Annual Meeting on Association for Computational Linguistics, page 423.
 Association for Computational Linguistics, 2004.
 [^8]: Dmitry Zelenko, Chinatsu Aone, and Anthony Richardella.
 Kernel methods for relation extraction.
 The Journal of Machine Learning Research, 3:1083–1106, 2003.
 [^9]:  Razvan C Bunescu and Raymond J Mooney.
 A shortest path dependency kernel for relation extraction.
 In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, pages 724–731.
 Association for Computational Linguistics, 2005.
+[^10]: Zhu Xiaojin and Ghahramani Zoubin.
+Learning from labeled and unlabeled data with label propagation.
+In CMU CALD tech report CMUCALD-02-107, 2002.